countofkrakow/Stalker_Bot/README.md

 ### Some Notes
 Make sure you run the python script first before starting the bag file

+### RVIZ
+You can also view the raw laser data from either your bag file or the turtle bot with rviz Just type "rviz" in your terminal and it should open up If not, you may need to install it.

+You may not see anything on the screen so make sure:
+For Fixed Frame you are using base_footprint
+You add Laser Scan /scan
+Note: you won't see this topic if you don't have your robot or bag file running You can also add TF marker for where the robot is

 ### Resource Links
 https://github.com/jstnhuang/cse481c_tutorials/wiki/How-to-run-the-leg-detector-on-the-Turtlebot